Probely/farcaster-onprem-agent/README.md

 ## Option 1: Virtual Machine (recommended)

-The Agent VM is available as a qcow2 or vmdk disk image.
+We provide VM disk images in qcow2 and vmdk formats.

-You should be able to import the disk image on any modern virtualization solution.
+You should be able to import a disk image on any modern virtualization solution.
 If are having issues launching the VM, or require a specific VM disk format, please contact us through our support channels.